 Pest Repellents and Beneficial Insectaries

-Some and can keep pests away naturally.
+Some herbs and flowers can keep pests away naturally.
 They keep out cucumber beetles, thrips, aphids, and spider mites.
 These plants also attract helpful insects like parasitic wasps and ladybugs.
 These insects eat cucumber pests, so you use fewer chemicals and keep your garden balanced.

 Attracting Pollinators for Better Yields